bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/schedule.md

 classes: wide
 ---

 We're excited to see you!
-We'll be sure to say hi during the reception itself, but we're also looking forward to spending time with you throughout the weekend:
+We'll be sure to say hi during the reception itself, but we're also looking forward to spending time with you throughout the weekend.

 |:-:|:-|
 |<img src="/assets/images/pizza.jpg">|**Friday, May 13, 2022**<br/>Evening: Welcome pizza party, location TBD|